-Earthborn is a UK based brand, founded in 2002, with a focus on creating an eco friendly alternative to the usual high street paints.
-All of their paints are breathable, and free from acrylics, oils and vinyls.
+Earthborn is a UK based brand, founded in 2002, with a focus on creating an eco-friendly alternative to the usual high street paints.
+All of their paints are breathable and free from acrylics, oils and vinyls.

-The Organic & Natural Paint Co. are an online organic paint specialist who sell a range of paints by Auro, which are suitable for painting Nurseries, cots and baby furniture.
+The Organic & Natural Paint Co. are an online organic paint specialist who sells a range of paints by Auro, which are suitable for painting Nurseries, cots and baby furniture.
 Their website is full of useful information about which types of paints are best for different things.
-The have a good range of colours which you can view here.
+They have a good range of colours which you can view here.
 You can also order a free colour chart on their website.

 Lakeland Paints are the UK’s leading manufacturer of Organic paints.
-They have a HUGE range of colours, and all of their products are high pigment, water based and free from all Solvents, VOCs, pesticides, herbicides and toxins, and apparently “7000 times purer than standard low odour paints”!
+They have a HUGE range of colours, and all of their products are high pigment, water-based and free from all Solvents, VOCs, pesticides, herbicides and toxins, and apparently “7000 times purer than standard low odour paints”!
 There is also a helpful paint calculator tool on their website which will help you choose the right amount of paint for the size of the room you are decorating to help stop accidental over-ordering!

 Little Knights is a Zero Emission, VOC free paint brand created specifically for Nurseries.
 Their website states: “You can safely use Little Knights paint when pregnant, and could even apply the paint with your baby in the room in total safety.”
 Which I find very reassuring.
-Their paint is also anti bacterial, and prevents moulds, which is wonderful news if you have ever had any damp in your home, as we all know the dangerous effect mould can have on health.
-The only downside is they they don’t offer a huge range of colours, but the ones they do have are lovely!
+Their paint is also anti-bacterial, and prevents moulds, which is wonderful news if you have ever had any damp in your home, as we all know the dangerous effect mould can have on health.
+The only downside is that they don’t offer a huge range of colours, but the ones they do have are lovely!